 When Taylor Swift tours, she does it right.
 This time, it's a world tour in support of her newest album, 1989 (which, by the way, is setting records).
 The 1989 World Tour starts on May 20, 2015, in Bossier City, LA and continues through Halloween 2015.

 Not only will the tour stop in places like Germany, Holland, and the U.K., but there are more than 40 dates in the U.S. alone.
 T.Swift will stay in some cities for two nights, including Los Angeles, CA; Denver, CO; Foxborough, MA; and Nashville, TN.

 Swift will be joined by Vance Joy, an Australian singer, for her North American shows, with Canadian singer Shawn Mendes making an appearance at the stadium shows.

-See below for a selection of tour dates and visit the Luke Bryan for more information on tickets.
-For a sneak peek at what the rustic tour might look like, check out the video below!
+See below for tour dates and visit the Taylor Swift page for more information on tickets.

 I'm not much of an OK Go fan, but I can (and do) appreciate a great music video.
 The band recently released a video for their newest single, "I Won't Let You Down," and it doesn't disappoint.
 It was shot using a camera on a drone and features dozens of people who use brightly-colored umbrellas to make a visually appealing choreographed dance routine.
 The video ends with shots so eleborate, it took 44 takes to get right (to be fair, there were 2,328 people in it, according to Rolling Stone).